Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-setup.md

 Replace:
-<CLIENT_GROP_ID> with the client group id of the group in which you want to trigger the message.
+<CLIENT_GROUP_ID> with the client group id of the group in which you want to trigger the message.

 Client group id value will be available under ’response’ in [Kommunicate.startConversation](web-conversation#create-a-new-conversation) call.
 Replace <EVENT_NAME> with the bot platform event name.